unt-libraries/solrbenchmark/README.md

 Solrbenchmark requires Python 3 and is tested with Python versions 3.7 and above.

-Dependencies installed upon installation include `fauxdoc` and `ujson`.
+Other packages installed when you install `solrbenchmark` include `fauxdoc` ([more information here](https://github.com/unt-libraries/fauxdoc)) and `ujson`.
 If you're on Python 3.7, `importlib_metadata` and `typing_extentions` are installed as well.

-You will of course also need a Solr instance to test and a Python API for communicating with Solr: `pysolr` is what is expected and supported.
+You will of course also need access to a Solr instance to test, and you'll want to have an API for Solr in your Python environment: `pysolr` is what is expected and supported.

 [Top](#top)